Fun Facts on Rome

 Ancient Roman Women Dyed Their Hair

-Hair dye isn’t something that you think about when picturing ancient times.
+Another fun fact about Rome is that hair dye isn’t something that you think about when picturing ancient times.
 Interestingly, ancient Roman women did indeed have access to hair dyes and they used them to make fashion statements.
 Using goat fat, Roman women were able to dye their hair in a variety of different colors.
 The most popular colors of the ancient times were blonde and red, according to historians.

-Interesting Rome facts #8
+Rome interesting facts #8

 The First Shopping Mall Was Created in Ancient Rome

+This fact about Rome is funny!
 Rome was truly a city that was innovative and many wonderful things were created there.
 You will be interested to hear that the first shopping mall was created in ancient Rome.
 Sometime between the years 107 and 110 CE, Emperor Trajan created what was called “The Trajan’s Market.”
 This was a market that had multiple different levels and sold all sorts of goods.

 People could go to this market to buy their groceries but they could also find many other types of goods.
 This market concept was very unique for its time as you didn’t see multi-level shopping complexes anywhere else at this point in history.
 This market was surprisingly modern in its design ideas, making it all the more remarkable.